rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 Make sure to use `Rescue() { ... }` with **curly brackets**, otherwise Ruby will swallow the block.

 You may pass any number of exceptions you desire to catch, along with your `:handler` which could be instance method, lambda or callable.
-The handler is called automatically if an exception was raised, it receives the latter as the first positional argument, followed by a operation context.
+The handler is called automatically if an exception was raised, it receives the latter as the first positional argument, followed by an operation context.

 Per default, if the handler was invoked, the operation will deviate to the left track.